 Consumption anchovy is also known to have health benefits among the adult population.
 Several large trials have evaluated the effect of fish or fish oils on heart disease.
 In the "GISSI Prevention Trial, heart attack survivors who took a 1-gram capsule of omega-3 fats every day for three years were less likely to have a repeat heart attack, stroke, or die of sudden death than those who took a placebo".

-Anchovies are small source of vitamin-A (50 IU/100 g). vitamin-A and omega-3's are essential for healthy mucosa and skin.
+Anchovies are a small source of vitamin-A (50 IU/100 g). vitamin-A and omega-3 are essential for healthy mucosa and skin.

-The Food and Drug Administration (FDA) recommend that pregnant women eat at least 8 ounces and up to 12 ounces (340 grams) of a variety of seafood lower in mercury a week.
+The Food and Drug Administration (FDA) recommends that pregnant women eat at least 8 ounces and up to 12 ounces (340 grams) of a variety of seafood lower in mercury a week.